Bader-Idris/Docker_projects/nginx_outer_course.md

 Mentor uses docker to use containers as we did in the 5 hours course.

 after 37m I don't need anything from this video!

+---

+## important about nginx with Sahn Lam and docks

+**Reverse proxy**{nginx is 1 of 'em}:

+1. protects a web site
+2. load balancing
+3. caching
+4. handles SSL encryption

+**Reverse proxy** can handle caching for frequently used content!

+SSL encryption, by handling ssl handshake only once, it can less loss of computation!

+modern websites have many reverse proxy layers, as meta, google, amazon, apple, netflix, and stripe.

+1. first layer could be an **edge service** as **cloud flare**
+2. 2nd layer could be an api gateway/load balancer

+Many cloud providers combine these two layers into an `ingress service`.